xubingyue/avocadodb/Documentation/Books/HTTP/General/README.md

   in the manual.

-  Requests using any other HTTP method (such as for example CONNECT, TRACE etc.) will be rejected by ArangoDB as mentioned before.
+  Requests using any other HTTP method (such as for example CONNECT, TRACE etc.) will be rejected by AvocadoDB as mentioned before.

 Cross-Origin Resource Sharing (CORS) requests
 ---------------------------------------------

-ArangoDB will automatically handle CORS requests as follows:
+AvocadoDB will automatically handle CORS requests as follows:

 ### Preflight